cvuchener/hidpp/profile_format.md

 Macro instructions are separated by semi-colons (;).
 A instruction may be prepended by a label if it is the destination of a jump, the label is a identifier followed by a colon: `label_name:`.

+Values that are empty or contain white spaces or semi-colons must surrounded by double-quotes.

 Macro instruction are split in two categories.
 Simple instructions are input events (mouse buttons, keyboard keys, ...) and delays; advanced instructions are all other instructions: jumps, waiting and looping instructions, ...